Before you depart keep in mind:

 - Run your cursor over the selected slide and click on it to bring it forward

-- Once you are accepted to your program, confirm your intent to study away by emailing [email protected] with: name of program, exact dates of program and your confirmation of intent to study away.
+- Once you are accepted to your program, confirm your intent to study away by filling out the Confirmation of Acceptance online form.
 If this program differs from the program on your petition, contact the Director to see if she will require a new study away essay for the program.

 - CAS (Committee on Academic Standing) Letter: It is your responsibility to confirm the course and credit information contained in this letter is correct.
 If it is not, advise the International Education and Study Away office immediately.